fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_004.md

-## How to Determine If a Company Follows Good Software Practices?
+## How To Determine If A Company Follows Good Software Practices?

 It is very hard to do this accurately because everyone things differently about what good practices are.
 Even if you ask a manager if they do